 In Little Italy, Jean-Talon, which has a multi-cultural feel, stretches for several blocks and includes food, flowers, and an array of handmade goods.
 Atwater, along the Lachine Canal, teems with plants, local and imported produce, and fabulous specialty stores.
 Either (or both!) is worth a stop depending on where your Montreal itinerary takes you.

 Relax at Bota Bota

 Everyone knows what it’s like to return from a vacation more worn out than when you left because you’ve tried to fit in every activity under the sun.
 That’s why–from Steamboat to Sicily and lots of places in between–we always try to take a moment of relaxation at hot springs or a spa, if that’s an option.
 Bota Bota absolutely fits that need—a unique experience and an indulgent spa all in one.

 Bota Bota is a boat-turned-spa that’s permanently anchored in the St. Lawrence River.
 You can follow their water circuit, which includes a steam bath, cold bath, sauna, and more.
 They also offer a variety of spa treatments like facials, massages, and pedicures.
 There’s even a restaurant.
 Our favorite part was just hanging out in the one of the heated pools watching the sunset over downtown.
-Without a doubt, a break here was one of our favorite things to do in Montreal.
+Without a doubt, a break here is one of our favorite things to do in the city.

-The Gay Village is colorful area literally and figuratively.
+The Gay Village is a colorful area literally and figuratively.
 It’s one of the best places to visit in Montreal for shopping, people watching, wandering, and partying.
 During the day, you can hang out at an outdoor café, and at night, you can mingle with drag queens at Cabaret Mado or dance to techno until well after the sun comes up at Stereo.
-In the summer months the area is even brighter when rainbow decorations take over the heart of The Village along St. Catherine Street East.

 Indulge in a smoked meat sandwich